-This work was supported by the Fundamental Research Grant Scheme (FRGS) from the Ministry of Higher Education, and the authors would like to express their gratitude to the staff member of Smart Manufacturing Research Institute (SMRI) as well as the staff of Welding Laboratory, Advanced Manufacturing Laboratory, Advanced Manufacturing Technology Excellence Centre (AMTEx) and Research Interest Group: Advanced Manufacturing Technology (RIG:AMT) at School of Mechanical Engineering, College of Engineering, Universiti Teknologi MARA (UiTM) Shah Alam.
+The authors would like to express their gratitude to staff members of Smart Manufacturing Research Institute (SMRI) and Research Interest Group: Advanced Manufacturing Technology (RIG: AMT) at the School of Mechanical Engineering, Universiti Teknologi MARA (UiTM) Shah Alam.
+The authors also want to acknowledge the Fundamental Research Grant Scheme (FRGS) from the Ministry of Higher Education (MOHE) in this study.